 If you’re applying for SSI, our attorneys can help gather necessary documentation to build your case.
 Working with our legal team can also help you understand the Blue Book listings and what medical evidence you’ll need to support your claim.

-Contact Our SSI Oakland, CA, Attorneys
+Contact Our SSI Attorneys Serving Oakland, CA

 Most disability applicants do not receive benefits after their first attempt to file independently.
 Many claimants have to go through the appeals process after a denial of their SSDI or SSI application.